Warren Revives Wealth Tax, Citing Pandemic Inequalities

-WASHINGTON — Sen. Elizabeth Warren, D-Mass., plans to introduce legislation Monday that would tax the net worth of the wealthiest people in America, a proposal aimed at persuading President Joe Biden and other Democrats to fund sweeping new federal spending programs by taxing the richest Americans.
+WASHINGTON — Sen. Elizabeth Warren, D-Mass., introduced legislation Monday that would tax the net worth of the wealthiest people in America, a proposal aimed at persuading President Joe Biden and other Democrats to fund sweeping new federal spending programs by taxing the richest Americans.

 The proposal, which mirrors the plan Warren unveiled while seeking the 2020 presidential nomination, is not among the top revenue-raisers that Democratic leaders are considering to help offset Biden’s campaign proposals to spend trillions of dollars on infrastructure, education, child care, clean energy deployment, health care and other domestic initiatives.
 Unlike Warren, Biden pointedly did not endorse a wealth tax in the 2020 Democratic presidential primaries.